stevehayles/fasteval3/README.md

 ## Performance Benchmarks

+NOTE: These benchmarks are outdated and were taken years ago during the original projects creation!
 Here is a short summary of the performance benchmarks.
 For a more complete report and anlysis, see the [official documentation](https://docs.rs/fasteval3/#performance-benchmarks).

 ### Charts